 The path most taken is to remove the trees obstructing your roof.
 It seems odd, however, that to “go green” you might have to remove trees to minimize your environmental footprint.
 While it is ironic, the environmental benefits from your solar system beat out the environmental impact of tree removal.

-When considering solar panels for your home many people look around their yard and consider cutting down trees to either reduce shading on their roof or prevent future potential shading.
+When considering solar panels for your home many people look around their yard and consider cutting down trees to reduce shading on their roof.
 Is this really necessary?
 It depends.
 Sometimes really tall trees are far enough away or situated to the north so they won’t impact the solar access.
 Additionally, if a house is partially shaded they can still sometimes get enough sunlight on other parts of their roof that the shaded part won’t negatively impact production and the homeowner can still produce enough power to offset energy usage.
-Ultimately, it is best to wait for a professional solar access report to determine the need to cut down any trees.
+Ultimately, it is best to wait for a professional solar access report before cutting down any trees.